nateraw/auto-anything/README.md

 ## Usage

 For now, this is what it looks like to use.
-You have to reference a source file and a 'member' object that'll initialized `from_pretrained`.
+You have to reference a source file and a 'member' object that'll be initialized `from_pretrained`.

 In the future, we won't need to do this, as we'll save this info in config.json.